DavidAnson/markdownlint/doc/Rules.md

 Note that while the `headings` parameter uses the "## Text" ATX heading style for simplicity, a file may use any supported heading style.

+Rationale: Projects may wish to enforce a consistent document structure across a set of similar content.

 <a name="md044"></a>

 ## MD044 - Proper names should have the correct capitalization